MicrochipTech/PIC32MZW1_Curiosity_OOB/README.md

 The demo has a web app and voice-based interaction model.
 In the web-app based interaction mode, you can visualize the data telemetry from the PIC32 WFI32E Curiosity Board and interact with the the board using a web-browser based application.
 In the voice-based interaction mode, you can control the on-board user LED with voice commands using Amazon Alexa®.

-  > :boom:  &nbsp; While editing `cloud.json` or `WIFI.CFG` manually use ***notepad.exe*** .
-Other editors like Notepad++ can damage the underlying FAT12 FS.
+  > :information_source: &nbsp; While editing `cloud.json` or `WIFI.CFG` manually, it is preferred to use ***notepad.exe*** .
+Other editors like Notepad++ can damage the underlying FAT FS.
 You can read more about this generic issue in the discussion [here](https://github.com/adafruit/circuitpython/issues/111) .
-In case you come across this, please re-flash the image to recover.
+In case you come across this, reboot the device while SW1 is engaged to format and recover the MSD filesystem.

 ### Web-App Mode